jessonfoo/p001/week_2/2_Intermediate_HTML_CSS/readme.md

 #### c.
 Reflect

-Answer the questions in your `5_web_standards.md` file in your reflection gist.
+Answer the questions in your `my_reflection.md` file.

 # **OPTIONAL**
 #### Psuedo elements